jelleroorda/social-divi/README.md

 # Social Divi

-This plugin was made to easily add more social icons to your Wordpress websites using the [Divi theme](https://www.elegantthemes.com/gallery/divi/).
+This plugin was made to easily add more social icons to your Wordpress websites when using the [Divi theme](https://www.elegantthemes.com/gallery/divi/).
+By default Divi only supports 5 icons (Facebook, Twitter, Google+, Instagram, RSS).

+This plugin enables the following icons:
+* Facebook
+* Twitter
+* LinkedIn
+* YouTube
+* Vimeo
+* Medium
+* Tumblr
+* Pinterest
+* Instagram
+* Snapchat
+* Periscope
+* SoundCloud
+* Xing
+* Behance
+* Dribbble
+* Flickr
+* Github
+* RSS

 ## Installation